sreedevisreekumar/LotteryBede/README.md

 1. As modelled using Dependency Injection, services can be extended easily.
 	I myself started with a single game mode and it was not difficult to incorporate multiple rounds of play and cumulative calculation as the classes were correctly specified.
 2. Player can be allowed to increase their balance, pricing criteria can be changed
-3. Dattabase integration can be added later easily
+3. Database integration can be added later easily
 # Configurability
 1. As criteria like number of players, number of tickets, cost are already configurable other things like prize criteria can be added easily.